DylanMurphy335/StackAssignment/README.md

 # StackAssignment

+implementation of a static stack.

-"MyMain.java" and "MyStack.java" were given to me by my lecturer completed and I was required to create MyStaticStack.java
+"MyMain.java" and "MyStack.java" were given to me by my lecturer completed and I was required to create and complete "MyStaticStack.java"